 Get experimental with plant-based recipes

 Instead of boiling vegetables, try roasting, instead of eating your fruit cold, why not try heating on a griddle with some sugar?
-The flavours that come from changing your cooking habits are amazing, so why not give it a go.
+The flavours that come from changing your cooking habits are amazing, so why not give it a go?

 It’s incredible what nature can offer.

-For more information on plant-based ingredients, talk to our team today on 01386 761 555 or firstname.lastname@example.org.
+For more information on plant-based ingredients, talk to our team today at 01386 761 555 or firstname.lastname@example.org.
 We have a great selection of jackfruit, coconut milk, nuts, seeds, beans and pulses ready for you to try.
 We will look forward to hearing from you.